marp-team/marp-core/README.md

 ````

 > [!TIP]
-> You can use `mermaid interactive` code fence to enable the interactive mode of `beautiful-mermaid`.
+> You can also use `mermaid interactive` code fence to enable the interactive mode of `beautiful-mermaid`.
 In charts, it will show the tooltip when hovering the bar or line.
 >
 > ````markdown
 > ```mermaid interactive